G-Audige/Mod-3-Project/README.md

 ### Unsolved Problems

-Certain decisions in the structure of the database models have complicated some planned features such as user initiated deletion of items.
-In favor of preserving working code, these features have been put to the side for now.

 ### Future Enhancements

-On top of user initiated deletion, future enhancements planned include multiple pages of recipes the the user can name and organize
+On top of user initiated deletion, future enhancements planned include multiple pages of recipes the the user can name and organize, full CRUD